bacalhau-project/bacalhau/docs/examples/model-inference/Openai-Whisper/index.md

-We will create a script that accepts parameters like input file path, output file path, temperature etc. and set the default parameters, if provided a mp4 file convert it to a .wav file
+We will create a script that accepts parameters (input file path, output file path, temperature etc.) and set the default parameters.
+Also:
+* If input file is in mp4 format, than the script converts it to wav format.

-and also save the transcript in various formats, after that we load the large model
+* Save the transcript in various formats,
+* We load the large model

-then pass it the required parameters, this model is not only limited to english and transcription
+* Then pass it the required parameters.

-It supports a lots of other languages and also does translation, to
+This model is not only limited to english and transcription, it supports other languages and also does translation, to the following languages:

 ![](https://i.imgur.com/ALFe4qJ.png)

+The graph above is sorted in [Word Error Rate (WER)](https://huggingface.co/spaces/evaluate-metric/wer) order.

+Next, lets create a openai-whisper script:

 ```python